xdubx/Solax-Pocket-USB-reverse-engineering/README.md

 # What is this?

-I try to revese the solar stick at the communication level with the solar inverter vom Solax.
+I try to revese the solar stick at the communication level with the solar inverter from Solax.
 In parallel, I'm looking at ghirda to maybe speed things up.
 I would be very grateful for any tips.